 Almost all the successful cyber attacks started with a human error.
 Thus, employees should be treated as the first line of defense.
 You should teach your employees to recognize phishing emails, to be aware of malware together with its spread techniques and how to properly manage passwords.
 Also ensure that your employees are familiar with your IT/security team and are instructed to report any suspicious events.

-The importance of e-mail security and monitoring
+The importance of e-mail security

 With the massive increase in phishing attacks and with most of the sensitive communications happening digitally, protecting corporate accounts is more important than ever.
 Make sure you have efficient anti-phishing and anti-malware systems in-place for your email accounts and two-factor authentication enforced for your employees.
 Suspicious account events, such as logins from a different geographic location or multiple failed logins, should be logged and analyzed.
 Additionally, consider deploying end-to-end encryption for e-mails, so that even in the case of a full account compromise, data are still protected.